bertrandom/flickr-oauth-dance/README.md

 # flickr-oauth-dance

-Dances with Flickr to quickly get OAuth credentials for new or existing apps
+Dances with Flickr to quickly get OAuth credentials for new or existing apps.
+Use Google Chrome's logged-in Flickr session to negotiate token exchange.

 ## Installation